Contemporary Adult Romance

 "I'll ride with you," Desi called after Care, hurrying to catch up.

 As the two women climbed into Care's car, Ward waved them goodbye and returned to the gym for their table.
 He stalled a moment, warming his chilled hands by rubbing them together and blowing on them before he tipped the table onto its side and folded the legs.
-He heaved the heavy thing outside and made it halfway across the lawn, nearly to the Danny's Haven van, before a call
+He heaved the heavy thing outside and made it halfway across the lawn, nearly to the Danny's Haven van, before a call stalled him.

 "Excuse me?
 Mr. Gemmell?"